python/cpython/Doc/faq/library.rst

 socket to :meth:`select.select` to check if it's writable.

 .. note::
-   The :mod:`asyncio` module provides a general purpose concurrency library, which can be used for writing non-blocking networking code.
+   The :mod:`asyncio` module provides a general purpose single-threaded and concurrent asynchronous library, which can be used for writing non-blocking network code.
    The third-party `Twisted <https://twistedmatrix.com/trac/>`_ library is a popular and feature-rich alternative.